Publication of the MUFG Human Rights Report

 ● Compliance with Laws and Regulations Related to Working Conditions

-MUFG Group companies comply with the laws and regulations of the countries and regions in which they operate, and provide salaries exceeding minimum wage and fully implement the concept of equal pay for equal work.
-Each company is also compliant with the Act to Promote Work Style Reform that came into effect in April 2019, conducting monitoring that includes whether there are violations of 36 Agreement on overtime work and minimum wage, and the number of work-related accidents.
+MUFG Group companies comply with the laws and regulations of the countries and regions in which they operate, and are committed to providing appropriate treatment to all employees regardless of employment type, by ensuring salaries exceed minimum wage and fully implementing the concept of equal pay for equal work.

 ● Reducing Overtime